Celebrating Our 2020 Graduating Matches

 Come fall, Tierra will be getting a degree from the University of Illinois at Chicago to become a neonatal nurse working in a hospital.
 She and Sarah plan to stay in touch and are excited to continue to be close to one another as they start their next step.

-Big Sister Grace introduced Little Sister Joy to the world of theater and since then “watched her become a little theater critic.”
+Big Sister Greta introduced Little Sister Joy to the world of theater and since then “watched her become a little theater critic.”
 They have formed a special bond over their shared experiences going to plays, getting their nails done and becoming ‘foodies’ by going to new restaurants.

 “We have both grown incredibly - I was a recently married 20-something and now I’m a 30-something with kids.
 We’ve lived a lot of life together.
 Joy is, at her core, the same person that I met seven years ago.
 She has remained such a sweet and caring girl, smart and sure of herself and not easily impressionable.”

-Thinking back to the girl she was matched with seven years ago, Grace remembers a quiet, incisive, funny and observant Joy.
+Thinking back to the girl she was matched with seven years ago, Greta remembers a quiet, incisive, funny and observant Joy.
 “I’ve kind of watched her grow into herself and become more confident and try new things and take risks and just become a more mature person.
 I feel like in some ways I’ve watched her change so much, but really I’ve just watched a human being that’s so amazing settle into herself.
 It’s such a gift to watch a young person do that outside of your own family.”

 “I’m a big believer in exercising your empathy muscles and I can’t overstate the importance of getting a peek into the ways that other people live their lives.
 It just makes you a better person.”